Mr Martin Andrews

 Research interests

-Martin’s research focuses on architectural education, professional identity (of architects and design educators) and tutor development.
+Martin’s research focuses on architectural and design education, professional identity (of architects and design educators) and tutor development.
 He has published widely in peer-reviewed journals and on professional platforms and presented his work internatioanlly at conferences, seminars and workshops.
-He serves on the Editorial Board of the Journal of Problem-Based Learning and contributes regularly as a peer reviewer to several international journals.
+He serves on the Editorial Board of the Journal of Problem-Based Learning and contributes regularly as a peer reviewer to international journals.

 Teaching responsibilities